feliperce/AVDRoot/README.md

 # How to
 - Create an AVD targeting any Android version without Google Play
 - Change script permission `chmod +x root.kts`
-- Run the Kotlin Script `./root.kts` and follow instructions
+- Run the Kotlin Script `kotlinc -script root.kts` and follow instructions